top of page

 What Is Alzheimer's Disease?

 According to Cleveland Clinic’s website, a total of 24 million people worldwide experience Alzheimer’s symptoms, making it a common disease.
-Amongst elderly individuals, one third of people over the age of 85 years are diagnosed with Alzheimer’s.
+Amongst elderly individuals, one-third of people over the age of 85 years are diagnosed with Alzheimer’s.
 Alzheimer's disease is a neurodegenerative condition where the brain’s functions begin to slow down, because the cells are damaged and destroyed over time.
 This often results in loss of certain brain functions, such as memory loss, loss of language, personality changes, and reasoning.
-While it is a genetic disease, making the illness hereditary, one may also develop the disease without carrying the gene, but those who do have the genetic traits are much more likely to develop Alzheimer’s.
+While it is a genetic disease, making the illness hereditary, one may also develop the disease without carrying the gene.
+However, those who do have the genetic traits are much more likely to develop Alzheimer’s.
 The chances of developing the disease may also be based on environmental factors, smoking, traumatic brain injury, and even some health conditions that increase the risk of Alzheimer’s.
 Unfortunately, there is no cure for this widespread disease, but there are medications that can slow the progression of the disease taking over.
-However, while Alzheimer’s does damage cells, it also progresses the growth of Amyloid Plaques.
+However, while Alzheimer’s does damage cells, it also progresses the growth of Amyloid Plaques (Cleveland Clinic).

 Alzheimer's Does Not Only Affect Older People!

 While Alzheimer's is mostly shown in older populations, there are also special cases of Alzheimer’s developing in younger people as well.
-John Hopkins Medicine displays how early onset Alzheimer’s can be developed at the ages of 30-50, which is considerably young compared to the average age Alzheimer’s tends to affect people at.
-While researchers still are not sure about why Alzheimer’s can present itself early, it is tied to family genes and the amyloid plaques that affect brain cells.
+John Hopkins Medicine displays how early onset Alzheimer’s can be developed at the ages of 30-50, which is considerably young compared to the average age Alzheimer’s tends to affect people.
+While researchers still are not sure about why Alzheimer’s can present itself early, it is tied to family genes and the amyloid plaques that affect brain cells (John Hopkins Medicine).

 What Are Amyloid Plaques?